-The SRO Program is composed of nine Deputy Sheriffs and allows for the Deputies to be on a Madison County School District campus eight hours a day, five days a week, during the academic school year.
+The SRO Program is composed of ten Deputy Sheriffs and allows for the Deputies to be on a Madison County School District campus eight hours a day, five days a week, during the academic school year.
 By working closely with the students, SROs are able to build a rapport with them and are often more approachable, become a resource for questions and advice and help develop positive attitudes.
 SROs work with teachers, parents and school staff to share responsibilities for crafting solutions to problems other than arrest.

 In addition to being an active high profile law enforcement officer, SROs are a resource for students, parents, teachers and administration regarding law enforcement related issues.
 While there is an expectation of enforcement by the SRO it takes only a portion of their time.
 The rest of their response is in the area of prevention.
 On any given day you might find the officers giving presentations in a classroom or meeting and talking to students in the hallways.
 You will also find them during athletic events and school lunches.

 During the summer when school is out, the SROs teach a one day Distracted Driving course.
 This course is taught at all the high schools within Madison County.
 It is a one day course and each student receives a certificate for attending this course.